-My employees won't be able to agree on how to run the business
+MYTH #4: My employees won't be able to agree on how to run the business

 When many people think about a cooperative, they envision a flat organizational structure with collective decision-making.
 In reality, this is not the typical structure for employee-owned companies.
-Management hierarchies essentially stay the same when the business converts to employee ownership.
-Managers and other leaders continue to facilitate the day-to-day operations of the business, including supervising staff, setting shift schedules, and making purchasing decisions.
+Management hierarchies stay essentially the same when the business converts to employee ownership.
+At child care businesses, directors, assistant directors, and other leaders continue to manage the day-to-day operations of the business, including supervising staff, setting shift schedules, and making purchasing decisions.

 What does change is that each worker-owner gets one vote to select the board of directors, receives financial information about the company's performance, and has formal channels to share feedback and ideas.
-The board of directors elected by the workers approves annual budgets, selects and evaluates managers, and make strategic decisions for the firm.
+The board of directors elected by the workers approves annual budgets, selects and evaluates the director, and makes strategic decisions for the firm.
 Worker-owners typically make up a majority of the board.
 Significant decisions, such as whether to open a new location or close the business, may require a full vote of the membership.
 The ICA Group will work with you to determine and document which types of decisions are made at the management, board, and membership levels.

-My employees don't want to own the business
+MYTH #5: My employees don't want to own the business